 The PPG detects a trigger input and outputs a single pulse.
-The trigger source may come from a COINTOOINT falling edge, a Timer/Event Counter 3 retrigger mode output signal PPGRTG or a software trigger bit (PST), which can be configured by software.
-The PPG can output an active low pulse, active high pulse, fixed low or high setting the PPGPC register.
-An external pull-high or pull-low resistor is required if the PPG output is defined as an active low pulse output or an active high pulse output.

-The PPG consists of a PPG control circuit, a PPGTIMER counter, a PPG counter and a PPG output control.
+The trigger source may come from a C0INT00INT falling edge, a Timer/Event Counter 3 retrigger mode output signal PPGRTG or a software trigger bit (PST), which can be configured by software.
+The PPG1 can output an active high, inactive low by setting the PPGPC register.
+The PPG2 is triggered synchronously by PPG1 and only when the PPG1 is enabled, the PPG2 can be triggered.
+Otherwise, there will be no PPG2 signal.
+The PPG1 consists of a PPG control circuit, a PPGTIMER counter, a PPG counter and a PPG output control.
 The PPG counter consists of a 9-bit up-counter timer, two sets of 9-bit counter preload data registers and two sets of 9-bit counter approach registers.
-The PPG counter starts counting at the current contents in the preload register and ends at "1FFH \rightarrow 000H".
-A "000H" data written to the PPGTA[8:0] and PPGTB[8:0] bit yields a pulse width 512×T output.
+The PPG counter starts counting at the current contents in the preload register and ends at "1FFH → 000H".
+A "000H" data written to the PPGTA[8:0] and PPGTB[8:0] bit fields a pulse width 512×T output.
 Once an overflow occurs, the counter is reloaded from the PPG counter preload register, and generates a signal to stop the PPG counter.
 The software trigger bit (PST), will be cleared when the PPG counter overflow occurs.